September 26 – December 8, 2023

 BI 407/507 Seminar: Marine Biology (2 quarter hour credits)

-Speakers from a number of different Universities present their research interests.
-Friday 4:00 pm
+Speakers from a number of different universities present their research interests.
+Fridays 4:00 pm

 BI 401 Undergraduate Research (2-10 quarter hour credits) Students conduct a research project under the direction of an OIMB faculty member.
-Research interests of the faculty can be found here.
 Email the person with whom you wish to work to arrange for registration.
 Limit 8 students.